rajesheluru/bill-calculator/README.md

 # bill-calculator
-To calculate the tip amount based on the % of tip.
+To calculate the tip amount based on the % of tip given.